New COVID-19 cases may be trending down worldwide, but the effects of the virus are far from over.

 The Centers for Disease Control and Prevention reports that symptoms of anxiety and depression have increased considerably since the beginning of the pandemic in the United States.
 There has also been an increase in feelings of isolation, grief and fear, which can trigger mental health conditions or influence existing ones.
 And research shows that rates of depression, anxiety and PTSD are particularly high among survivors of COVID-19.

 Effective treatments to address the psychological effects of COVID-19 include virtual therapy, support groups and mindfulness activities like yoga and meditation.
-Abigail Hardin, PhD, rehabilitation psychologist at RUSH, adds that there are evidence-based, effective treatments for anxiety, depression and stress, to help with physical changes from COVID-19.
+Abigail Hardin, PhD, rehabilitation psychologist at Rush, adds that there are evidence-based, effective treatments for anxiety, depression and stress, to help with physical changes from COVID-19.

 “The virus impacts survivors physically but also psychologically, and it’s critical to treat the whole person,” Hardin says.
 “After COVID-19, it’s important to seek treatment for all changes in your body and mind”